Understanding Datastore Indexes

 formSlug=test-dataset&limit=1000&index=values[Status]&q=values[Status]="Active"

-It specifies the datastore form to use, the limit (1000 desired in this case), the index, and the query.
+It specifies the datastore form to use, the limit (in this case, 1000 records), the index, and the query.

-Use of a combined index could look like this:
+A combined index query could look like this:

 formSlug=test-dataset&limit=1000&index=values[Make],values[Model],q=values[Make] = "${parameters('Make')}" AND values[Model] = "${parameters('Model')}"